 Arizona To Start Before Football Season

-Arizona sports betting is on track to launch on Sept.
-9, when NFL betting begins.
+Sports betting is on track to launch Sept.
+9, when Arizona NFL betting begins.
 The Cardinals open the season Sept.
 12 at the Tennessee Titans.

 Since early June, the Arizona Department of Gaming has been targeting the Sept.
 9 start date and hasn’t wavered from it during the process.
 Aug.
 9 is the application deadline for operators.
 The ADG could announce who will receive licenses on Aug.
 16.